ChoiYingY/calendar_bot/README.md

 # Discord Calendar Bot

 ## Description
-This is a Discord command bot that is developed to act as a calendar that manages upcoming events & to-do tasks for members within a Discord Channel, such as executive board members of student organizations at Stony Brook.
+This is a Discord command bot developed to act as a calendar that manages upcoming events & to-do tasks for members within a Discord Channel.

 ## Usage Menu for Bot Commands
 | Command                                                                          | Description                                                                                     |